-Why does TikTok need to be sold?
+Why should TikTok be sold?

 The main candidates for the TikTok takeover